defcarlito/RL-performance-tracker-dashboard/README.md

 npm run dev
 ```

 There are secret keys to access the database of my matches.
-So, the site will not work as intended if ran locally since the matches will not display as you will not have access to my database of matches.
+So, the site will not work as intended if ran locally since the matches will not display because you will not have access to my database of matches.